limebit/medmodels/README.md

 * **Inefficient codebases:** Duplication of effort and potential inconsistencies.
 * **Faulty implementations:** Increased risk of errors in custom code.
-* **Technical debt:**  Maintaining and updating numerous, disparate codebases becomes challenging.
+* **Technical debt:**  Maintaining and updating numerous, heterogeneous codebases becomes challenging.

 MedModels addresses these challenges by providing a standardized, reliable, and efficient framework for handling, processing, and analyzing electronic health records (EHR) and claims data.